medoidai/skrobot/README.md

 * The provided estimator can be either a scikit-learn machine learning model (e.g., LogisticRegression) or a pipeline ending with an estimator

+* The provided train / test dataset file paths can be either URLs or disk file paths

 * The provided estimator needs to be able to predict probabilities through a ``predict_proba`` method

 * The following evaluation results can be generated on-demand for hold-out test set as well as train / validation CV folds: